-Capital Expenditure Plan General Plant Investments
+General Plant Investments

-Further, exceptions to the above recommended lifespans may arise depending on specific considerations that may necessitate vehicle replacement ahead of schedule.
-These considerations include, but are not limited to, average maintenance costs, obsolescence, and unsuitability for the task, poor reliability, excessive downtime and non-availability of parts or accident damage beyond repair.
-In addition, specialized heavy vehicle replacements are routinely evaluated on an individual basis, irrespective of the schedule.
-This is primarily due to the critical role heavy duty vehicles play, their costs and the longer lead times required for their procurement.

-Expenditure planning for capital replacements begin several years in advance due to the lead time required to procure vehicles.
-The lead time for heavy duty vehicles, which are of the highest priority and costliest type, is the longest at 1.5-2 years.
-This is due to the high degree of complexity and specialization required to be responsive to utility functions, as well as the involvement of multiple vendors.
+- of the optimal replacement time for most units within the class.
+Nevertheless, an asset's condition 1 - is the final determinative factor in deciding whether or not it will be replaced.
+2 - Further, exceptions to the above recommended lifespans may arise depending on specific - considerations that may necessitate vehicle replacement ahead of schedule.
+These considerations - include, but are not limited to, average maintenance costs, obsolescence, and unsuitability for the - task, poor reliability, excessive downtime and non-availability of parts or accident damage beyond 6 - 7 repair.
+In addition, specialized heavy vehicle replacements are routinely evaluated on an individual - basis, irrespective of the schedule.
+This is primarily due to the critical role heavy duty vehicles play, 8 - their costs and the longer lead times required for their procurement.
+9 - Expenditure planning for capital replacements begin several years in advance due to the lead time 10 - required to procure vehicles.
+The lead time for heavy duty vehicles, which are of the highest priority 11 - and costliest type, is the longest at 1.5-2 years.
+This is due to the high degree of complexity and 12 - specialization required to be responsive to utility functions, as well as the involvement of multiple 13 - vendors.
+14

-15 E8.3.4.1 Heavy and Light Duty Vehicles
+E8.3.4.1 Heavy and Light Duty Vehicles

-The number of light and heavy duty vehicles Toronto Hydro is proposing to replace in the current plan period is virtually identical to what was proposed in the 2015-2019 plan period (260 vehicles versus 261 vehicles, respectively).4 However, in the 2015-2019 period, Toronto Hydro required funding for 62 heavy duty and 199 light duty vehicles.
-In the current 2020-2024 plan period, Toronto Hydro requires funding for 101 heavy duty and 159 light duty vehicles.
-In other words, in the 2020-2024 period, Toronto Hydro requires 63 percent more heavy duty vehicles.

-For the 2015-2019 period, Toronto Hydro requested funding of \$16.9 million for fleet vehicles, \$11 million on heavy duty and \$5.9 million on light duty vehicles.
-In the current plan period, Toronto Hydro plans to invest \$32.8 million on heavy duty, and \$8.2 million on light duty vehicles.
-Heavy duty vehicles are typically five to ten times more costly than light duty vehicles.
-As can be seen in Tables 6 and 7, below, an average bucket truck (a heavy duty vehicle) costs \$350,000-\$450,000, whereas a pick-up or SUV (a light duty vehicle) will cost \$35,000-\$45,000.
-In addition, heavy duty vehicles have
+- The number of light and heavy duty vehicles Toronto Hydro is proposing to replace in the current 16 - plan period is virtually identical to what was proposed in the 2015-2019 plan period (260 vehicles 17 - versus 261 vehicles, respectively).4 However, in the 2015-2019 period, Toronto Hydro required 18 - funding for 62 heavy duty and 199 light duty vehicles.
+In the current 2020-2024 plan period, Toronto 19 - Hydro requires funding for 101 heavy duty and 159 light duty vehicles.
+In other words, in the 2020-20 - 2024 period, Toronto Hydro requires 63 percent more heavy duty vehicles. - For the 2015-2019 period, Toronto Hydro requested funding of \$16.9 million for fleet vehicles, \$11 22 - million on heavy duty and \$5.9 million on light duty vehicles.
+In the current plan period, Toronto 23 - Hydro plans to invest \$32.8 million on heavy duty, and \$8.2 million on light duty vehicles.
+Heavy duty 24 - vehicles are typically five to ten times more costly than light duty vehicles.
+As can be seen in Tables 25 - 6 and 7, below, an average bucket truck (a heavy duty vehicle) costs \$350,000-\$450,000, whereas a 26 - pick-up or SUV (a light duty vehicle) will cost \$35,000-\$45,000.
+In addition, heavy duty vehicles have 27

-4 EB-2014-0116, Toronto Hydro-Electric System Limited Application (Filed July 31, 2014), Exhibit 2B, Section E8.1, p.
+EB-2014-0116, Toronto Hydro-Electric System Limited Application (Filed July 31, 2014), Exhibit 2B, Section E8.1, p.
 9.